KipJM/blackmacro-hardware/README.md

 Extract the adapter, connect it to the pico, and glue it onto the PCB with double-sided tape.
 This is cheaper than fabbing a PCB and sourcing the resistors yourself.

 I recommend fabbing the base PCB in white for better RGB LED performance.

+When making the board interconnect cables, MAKE SURE the polarity is correct so that the correct pins are connected.
+You can see silkscreen showing reference pins.

 A stencil is not required, but flux/solder paste is recommended.